AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 >[!IMPORTANT]
 >
->Version 1.6.0 of the [!DNL Experience Cloud] ID service *requires* AppMeasurement for JavaScript version 1.6.2.
-If you upgrade to ID service version 1.6.0, please make sure you are using the right AppMeasurement code version.
+>Version 1.6.0 of the Visitor ID Service *requires* AppMeasurement for JavaScript version 1.6.2.
+If you upgrade to Visitor ID Service version 1.6.0, please make sure you are using the right AppMeasurement code version.

 <table id="table_5472AAFA0DD2495DB8D92DEBE44A07A9">
  <thead>